bojidaryovchev/angular-date-mask/README.md

 it does not autofix dates, you have to handle that yourself (e.g. if one enters 31/02/2020 it wont change it)

+NOTE: in order to get noticed when the mask is valid and get the value you can bind to the (change) event - it will be triggered when the mask becomes valid (the definition of valid in our case is for all the formats to have reached their lengths)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

 ## Development server